gpaurelien/summer-internships-scraper/README.md

 # Summer 2025 job opportunities
 > Last updated: 2025-02-12

-This tool provides a list of software engieneering internships across Western Europe.
+This tool provides a list of software engineering internships across Western Europe.

 Feel free to contribute or suggest improvements!